Kibnet/PDFAnnotator/.qoder/repowiki/en/content/Data Models/ExtractionPreset.md

 1. **Preset Loading**: Available presets are loaded from the `presets/extraction/` directory
 2. **Selection**: Users select a preset from the dropdown menu
-3. **Application**: Selected preset coordinates are applied to the extraction area
+3. **Application**: Selected preset coordinates and text extraction settings are applied to the extraction area
 4. **Validation**: Coordinates are validated against current PDF page dimensions

 ### Dynamic Preset Management

 The system supports real-time preset operations:
 - **Loading**: Presets can be loaded from JSON files
-- **Saving**: Current extraction area becomes a named preset
+- **Saving**: Current extraction area becomes a named preset with text extraction settings
 - **Reloading**: Preset list refreshes automatically
 - **Deletion**: Not directly supported (requires file system manipulation)